 Water resistance: 100 meters

-Strap: Hand-sewn brown alligator leather strap with 18-carat rose gold folding clasp
+Strap: Hand-sewn brown alligator leather strap with 18-karat rose gold folding clasp

 Crystal: Sapphire, AR-coated